Thousands attend Venice funeral for Italian woman killed in Paris

 VENICE, Italy Thousands gathered in Venice's St. Marks Square on Tuesday for a multi-faith funeral for Valeria Solesin, the 28-year-old Italian student killed by Islamist militants in Paris.

 Five gondoliers aboard a black gondola rowed her flower-draped casket up the Grand Canal to St. Mark's Square.
-Italian President Sergio Mattarella and Defence Minister Roberta Pinotti attended the ceremony.
+Italian President Sergio Mattarella and Defense Minister Roberta Pinotti attended the ceremony.

 At her family's request, Solesin's friends and religious leaders of various faiths spoke at the funeral, which was held outdoors on a sunny morning in front of the arched doors and domes of St. Mark's Basilica.